smpadhy/workshops/2017-03-boston/lectures/repronim-overview/presentation.md

 **Current state**

 - Existing Infastructures do not offer the automation necessary for rapid repeatable study

     - Community resource index and search envrionments (e.g. NIF)

     - Community data storage and computing resources (e.g., NITRC)

 --

-- With ever increasing growth of data, software and analysis in neuroimaging, more sophisticated search and discovery algorithms and environment are required !
+Ever increasing growth of neuroimaging data, software and analysis --> more sophisticated search and discovery algorithms and environment are needs to be developed !

 ---

 ### Resource Discovery - Approach

+Creates a comprehensive environment that will
+- integrate NIF data resources
+- NITRC tools registry
-- Create an comphrensive environment that integrates NIF data resources and services with NITRC tools registry and computational environment
+- NITRC computational environment

-- Implement search, discovery and publich interfaces through enhancement of neuroimaging semantic framework
+Implement search, discovery and publish interfaces - Neuroimaging semantic framework

 - Develop a recommendation system for the appropriate selection of data and tools for subsequent analysis

-- **NeuroBLAST**, a search engine that
+**NeuroBLAST**, a search engine that

-    - allows users to find matching/similar studies based on a combination of task, analysis, and activation patterns
+- will allow users to find matching/similar studies based on a combination of task, analysis, and activation patterns

 - Data discovered will be available for download through DataLad